SupportStore Locator

 Photo from Girls in Science day, where a group of young girls are introduced to the factory in Struer

-Girls Day in Science is a nationwide (DK) campaign that aims to create awareness about the lack of girls in STEM – an international designation for educations and careers within the field of science, technology, engineering and mathematics.
-In October 2021, we participated in the campaign, where 18 senior High School girls visited us in Struer and met some of our female employees, who shared their personal stories and gave them an introduction to some of the career paths in B&O.
+Girls Day in Science is a nationwide (DK) campaign that aims to create awareness about the lack of girls in STEM (science, technology, engineering and mathematics) – an international designation for educations and careers within the field of science, technology, engineering and mathematics.
+In October 2021, we participated for the first time, where 18 senior High School girls visited us in Struer and met some of our female employees, who shared their personal stories and gave them an introduction to some of the career paths in B&O In October 2023, building on our participation in recent years in the ‘Girls Day in Science’ event, we hosted local high school groups as part of the renamed ‘Science Day’.
+This event gives young people the chance to see what science careers look like inside industrial and manufacturing companies.
+The goal is to encourage more young people to choose to study science, technology, engineering, and mathematics.

 Innovation camp